P6llusaar/Wordpress-Bedrock-Docker-dev-environment/README.md

 A simple but powerfull Docker environment for bedrock devlopment based on the official Wordpress Docker image.

 **NB!
-The instructions and some of the scripts are still untested, I'll start development on a new wordpress site soon, so I should be able to test it all out very very soon.
-If you have any questions before that however, feel free to open an issue.**
+Some of the tools are still untested, altho they did work on another project before some minor modifications, so I'd assume they should work just fine.**

 ### What benefits does it have over the official wordpress image?